Good weather, good times the theme last week- Southern edition

 Field hockey

 Scarborough’s field hockey team suffered a 2-1 double-overtime loss to visiting Cheverus last week, then improved to 4-2 Tuesday with a 3-1 home win over Bonny Eagle.
 Against the Stags, Hannah Dobecki had the goal.
+In the win over the Scots, Jill Cote scored twice and Bella Turner also rattled the cage.
 The Red Storm hosted Kennebunk Thursday, go to Westbrook for a playoff rematch Monday and welcome Windham Wednesday of next week (see pressherald.com/forecaster-sports/ for game story).

 South Portland was 2-5 at press time after a 4-0 win at Westbrook and setbacks at Massabesic (6-1) and at home to Falmouth (2-1).
 Lauren DiBiase scored twice and Mary Conley and Lucie Beaulieu also finished in the victory.
 Lydia Grant scored and Maddie Drolet made 29 saves against the Mustangs.
 Grant also had the goal and Drolet made a dozen saves versus the Yachtsmen.
 The Red Riots were at Marshwood Thursday and welcome Portland/Deering Monday.